-Alternative workshop sessions include Lunar Literacy (making links between the Moon and everyday language), Moon Games (KS1 only), dating the Moon using radioactive decay (from KS3), and sketching Moon creators from pictures captured using the Lunar Reconnaissance Orbiter.
+Alternative workshop sessions include Lunar Literacy and Moon Games (from KS1), Dating the Moon and Lunar Artwork (from KS3).
 Activities can be tailored to suit age and ability.

-The cost for an Apollo Mission Day is:
+The cost for our Apollo Mission Day is:

 Price includes all materials and specialist equipment.

-Once you’ve read and agreed to our Workshop Terms & Conditions, please use the Workshop Booking Form to make your booking.
+Once you’ve read our Workshop Booking Guidelines, please complete the Workshop Booking Form to make your booking.
 If you need to talk through any aspects of your booking before filling out the form, call us on 01424 420968 or send us an email.

 HEALTH & SAFETY